DesktopMan/smx-api-docs/README.md

 The base URL for the API is _api.smx.573.no_.
 The following endpoints are available:

+* scores - individual scores
+* songs - song metadata
 * charts - chart metadata
 * players - player profiles
-* scores - individual scores
-* songs - song metadata
+* extra - Step timing data

 # Request format